SOLOMON NATIVES HID JFK IN CANOE

-Thank you so much for telling me you've read the story on my website about the other natives -- the seven scouts Evans sent from Gomu island to bring food, water and first-aid to JFK and the ten other survivors on Olasana island.
+Thank you so much for telling me you've read the story on my website about the other natives -- the seven Solomon Island scouts who Australian Coastwatcher Evans sent from Gomu island to bring food, water and first-aid to JFK and the ten other survivors on Olasana island.
 By that time the PT-109 survivors had been discovered by the other two natives -- Biuku Gasa and Eroni Kumana -- and JFK had given them the message on the coconut to take to the torpedo boat base at Rendova.
 But on their way Gasa and Kumana stopped at Wana Wana island where they told Benjamin Kevu, the English-speaking scout, about the survivors.
 Kevu sent a scout to Gomu Island to give Evans the news.

 Then, as we all know -- and as portrayed in the PT-109 movie -- the seven natives, led by Kevu, gave JFK the note from Evans ordering him to accompany the natives to the coastwatcher base at Gomu to make arrangements for the rescue of the ten remaining men.
 JFK got into the canoe, lay down with his feet toward the bow, and the natives covered him with palm leaves in case an enemy plane flew overhead.

 And sure enough, halfway to Gomu, a Japanese plane spotted the canoe and circled low to investigate.
 JFK heard the engine and asked what was going on and Kevu told him to stay down, then Kevu stood up and friendily waved at the plane which then took off.
 For the rest of the way the natives serenaded JFK with hymns they'd learned from the missionaries.

 There's a famous painting in President Kennedy's Oval Office -- presented to him by coastwatcher Evans -- of JFK and the natives arriving at Gomu and JFK stepping out of the canoe.